orfeio/orfeio/rsafd.md

     ```
 3. [Download the Rsafd R package](https://github.com/PrincetonUniversity/Rsafd/releases/download/v20250902002429/Rsafd.zip), decompress, and install by copying the Rsafd folder to the Rlibs folder in your [Google Drive](https://drive.google.com/).

-Each time you wish to work with a Colab Notebook, run the following commands.
+Each time you wish to work with a Colab Notebook and run `library(Rsafd)`, run the following commands.

 1. Switch to a Python runtime and reconnect your Google Drive.
     ```
     from google.colab import drive
     drive.mount('/content/drive')
     ```
-2. Switch to an R runtime and load the library.
+2. Switch to an R runtime.
     ```
     drive_lib <- "/content/drive/MyDrive/Rlibs"
     dir.create(drive_lib, showWarnings = FALSE, recursive = TRUE)